ConsultantJoe/Airline-POC/README.md

-# AirlineBFF-POC
+# Airline-POC
-A Microservice based BFF with mocked airline back-end microservices.
+A Microservice POC with a Airline slant.